ecarmeli/autohotkey-ergonomic-mouse/README.md

 ## 🩺 Why This Project Exists: Vision & Objectives

-> **The Problem:** Traditional navigation forces your mouse hand to handle positioning, scrolling, and thousands of repetitive clicks daily, causing chronic finger and wrist strain.<br>
+> **The Problem:** Traditional navigation forces your mouse hand to handle positioning, scrolling, and thousands of repetitive clicks daily, causing chronic finger and wrist strain.
 > **The Solution:** By separating cursor movement from clicking, this project creates a balanced, two-handed layout built for long-term joint health and a pain-free workflow.

 This project was born out of a vital need for workspace ergonomics and physical strain relief.
 In a traditional computing setup, the primary mouse hand bears the brunt of continuous, repetitive stress from constant finger clicking — a leading cause of hand fatigue and repetitive strain injuries (RSI).